 Serverless AI jobs run container images as one-off or scheduled batch workloads.
 They are suitable for training, fine-tuning and data processing where you want to use computing resources only to perform a task and stop when the task is done.
-Each job runs on a container over a Compute virtual machine (VM) that is billed only while the job is running.
+Each job runs on a Compute container virtual machine (VM) managed by Serverless AI and billed only while the job is running.

 To run a container image as a batch workload for training, fine-tuning or data processing, create a job: